AlexanderPoone/CloudProject/README.md

 Thus, we are building an alternative system that is lightweight and scalable.
 In a nutshell, the user can add or remove URLs of CCTV live streams (\*.m3u8) to the application.
 Therefore, it should even be compatible with YouTube streams.
 Once such URL is added, a new Amazon EC2 instance will be created to do object detection.
 Then the real-time vehicle count will be collected and visualized.
 Instead of the sequential pipeline like the Liu/Boehm paper, we will use the pub/sub model to communicate between EC2 instances.

+We trained an object tracking deep learning model based on Tracktor and ResNet-101.
+As long as the cameras are in nadir position (perpendicular to the horizon), or in other words, not very oblique.
+The same model can be used.

 Each CCTV subscribes to the master.
 Once a CCTV is removed, then the EC2 instance will be terminated, it unsubscribes from the pub/sub model.
 Real use cases include: new CCTV installed, the user adds its URL; a CCTV enters maintenance mode (unreachable), or alternatively, for energy-conserving purpose its operation hours are limited, it disconnects.